 Survivor Benefits—Monthly benefits to dependent parents, children and a widow or widower caring for the children can start with the month of the worker’s death.

 When no dependent children are entitled to benefits, a surviving spouse gets benefits as early as age 60, but in a reduced amount.
 If he or she is disabled, reduced benefits can be paid as early as age 50.
 Full widow’s or widower’s benefits are payable if the surviving spouse waits until full retirement age.
 Dependents at age 62 are eligible for survivor benefits.
 Benefits to parents are not reduced in amount.

-Disability Insurance Benefits—If a worker meets the disability requirements of the law (amount of work and extent of disability), he or she can get disability insurance benefits for the period of disability after a five-month waiting period, and, if the disability continues up to retirement age, when they are converted to old-age insurance benefits.
+Disability Insurance Benefits—A worker who meets the requirements can get disability insurance benefits for the period of disability after a five-month waiting period, and, if the disability continues up to full retirement age, when they are converted to old-age insurance benefits.

 Contacting Social Security

-Social Security offers a selection of free pamphlets that may be obtained at www.ssa.gov/pubs, or by telephone, letter or a visit to a local office.
+Publications may be obtained at www.ssa.gov/pubs, or by phone or visit to a local office.

 By creating a personal account at www.socialsecurity.gov/myaccount you can: verify your reported earnings; get an estimate of benefits if you are not already receiving them; get a verification letter with proof of benefits if you already are receiving them; manage your benefits; change your address; start or change direct deposit; get a replacement Medicare card; and get a replacement SSA-1099 or SSA-1042S for tax purposes.